nualagr/the-lord-of-the-rings-game/README.md

 The **Title**, displayed on the web browser's tab at all times, clearly identifies the site as a *Lord of the Rings* themed memory game.

-**Opening Modal** - Outlines the rules of the game and explains what is needed in order to advance to the next level.
+**Opening Modal** - Provides the user with a choice of themed playing cards.

 **Playing Cards** - The playing cards, 8 (round one), 12 (round two) or 16 (round three) are displayed face down in a grid formation.
 A uniform back-of-card image makes it obvious to the user that the cards are face down.